Wednesday, November 30, 2011

 Empty grave of Pirate Mundaca

-I wonder if there are any remaining descendants of La Trigueña on the island – cousins, or great-great-grand kids?
+I wonder if there are any remaining descendants of La Trigueña on the island, cousins, or great-great-grand kids?

-A visit to the remains of the Hacienda Mundaca in the centre of the island costs about $2.00 dollars per person.
+A visit to the remains of the Hacienda Mundaca in the centre of the island costs about two dollars per person.
 It is well worth the time to see some of the amazing structures in the abandoned garden.
 Wear lots of bug repellent!

 Saturday, November 19, 2011

-Peeling oranges
+Peeling oranges for juice

 Last Sunday, following somewhat vague directions from two gringo friends, we caught the early car ferry and headed off to Cancun to explore the Sunday market.

 Holy cow, it's huge.
-The market takes place only on Sundays, starting early in the morning, and ending around two in the afternoon.
+The market takes place only on Sundays, starting early in the morning and ending around two in the afternoon.
 It is located at the western end of Lopez Portillo Avenue in Cancun near one of the many Chedraui Grocery Stores, and across the street from the bright orange building of a company called Arcelor Mittal.
 We wandered up and down a mere handful of the dozens of streets encompassing the marketplace.

 We were quickly engulfed in dense crowds of shoppers shuffling past countless tiny impromptu stores, with merchants shouting out inducements to buy their wares.
 It reminded me of market day in a French village!